Frequently asked questions for the Registered Education Savings Plans (RESPs)

 The promoter is responsible for administering the plan in accordance with the Act.
 Therefore, the promoter determines the "reasonableness" of a specific expense for an EAP.

 Any expense paid in accordance with the Act and the terms of the plan would be a reasonable expense.
-An important factor to consider is whether the expense actually helps the beneficiary to further his or her studies.
+An important factor to consider is whether the expense actually helps the beneficiary to further their studies.

 6(e) (archived)